eclipse-tractusx/portal-assets/docs/01. Onboarding/index.md

 ## Onboarding

-The Catena-X onbaording is splitted into two section:
+The Catena-X onboarding is split into two section:

-- Regsitration
+- Registration
-- Technical Onbaording
+- Technical Onboarding

 In this section the registration process and approval is in focus.